 The suit accuses the paper of knowingly publishing a false story claiming Russia was backing his first campaign.

-The complaint the Times was “well aware” it published false information about collusion between the Russian government and Trump’s 2016 campaign.
+The the Times was “well aware” it published false information about collusion between the Russian government and Trump’s 2016 campaign.

 He did not elaborate.